 The writing and rhetoric concentration is designed for students who want to write persuasive discourse in a variety of media and genres.
 Students may choose from several courses that provide instruction and guided practice in diverse types of prose, including professional and technical writing, web writing, ethnography, editing, and various forms of nonfiction writing.

 The PWR-MA is oriented to workplace uses of language.
-In addition to training in pragmatic skills, the graduate programs are characterized by a self-reflexive attention to workplaces as institutions and sites for rhetorical action.
-Courses on research in nonfiction writing complement instruction in rhetoric, editing, technical communication, digital publication, and ethnography to prepare students for roles as writers and communicators in the private and public sectors.
+In addition to training in pragmatic skills, this graduate program is characterized by a self-reflexive attention to workplaces as institutions and sites for rhetorical action.
+Courses on research in nonfiction writing complement instruction in rhetoric, editing, technical communication, digital publication, and ethnography to prepare students for roles as writers and communicators in private and public sectors.
 By completing capstone projects or theses, students apply the research methods introduced in coursework to uncover and contribute new knowledge about a particular area of professional writing and rhetoric.
 Graduates of the PWR-MA program go on to execute writing-related projects in a variety of industries or proceed to doctoral programs, such as Technical Communication PhDs or Rhetoric and Composition PhDs.

 George Mason's doctoral program in Writing and Rhetoric offers a curriculum that emphasizes theoretical, practical, and productive approaches to writing in organizations and in public spaces.
-Our program is built on the premise that writing and teaching in twenty-first century organizations requires the rigorous, integrated study of rhetoric, technology, culture, and research methodologies.
+This program is built on the premise that writing and teaching in twenty-first-century organizations requires the rigorous, integrated study of rhetoric, technology, culture, and research methodologies.